midsandhighs/cli_tools/README.md

 * vim-markdown: for markdown files
 * vim-fugitive: Git status in vim

-*.bash_profile*: placeholder for a bash profile, but it seems to be too subjective per machine. keeping it here until I decide what to do with it.
+###.bash_profile:### placeholder for a bash profile, but it seems to be too subjective per machine.
+keeping it here until I decide what to do with it.
 Currently for OS X machines.
 Not even going to go there regarding .bashrc files and whether or not I need to get a tcsh thing going

-*cli.sh*: a dumb script to install my .vimrc and pull Vundles on any BSD system.
+###cli.sh:### a dumb script to install my .vimrc and pull Vundles on any BSD system.

-*irc.sh*: a dumber script that I hope I can turn into a really simply way to launch my IRSSI screen regardless of whether the screen is attached or detached.
+###irc.sh:### a dumber script that I hope I can turn into a really simply way to launch my IRSSI screen regardless of whether the screen is attached or detached.

 More later.